gandra70/Trend-EA/README.md

 # Trend-EA
+Introduction

 This is full operational EA, along whit the custom indicator.
+This software can be tested in strategy tester on the MT5 Hedge platform only.

 Support